chrisdone/website/posts/projects.markdown

 reloading.](https://chrisdone.com/posts/ghci-reload/) It's actually
 still used to this day and maintained by someone else.
-There are 12 direct dependencies of it on Hackage, mostly various different ways of doing code reloading.
-They're all fancy wrappers around this.
+There are 12 direct dependencies of it on Hackage, mostly various different ways of doing code reloading.[^3] They're all fancy wrappers around this.

 10 years after it had been published and not been touched for just as long, someone found and fixed a segfaulting bug in the C code.
 Can you